DemocracyEarth/community./Bibliography.md

 - **Apolitical** [Pia Mancini Named to World's 100 Most Influential People In Digital Governance](https://apolitical.co/lists/digital-government-world100/)

+- **CoinDesk 2018 In Review** [Humans on the Blockchain: Why Crypto Is the Best Defense Against AI Overlords](https://www.coindesk.com/humans-on-the-blockchain-why-crypto-is-the-best-defense-against-ai-overlords) by Santiago Siri

 ## **From the Medium publication,[Hacktivism](https://words.democracy.earth) **